Key Highlights

 - Seated leg marches strengthen the quads and glutes, two important muscle groups for walks/jogs and runs.

-- Standing exercises using chair support: All these will keep important muscles in the legs strong so you can get injury-free jogs and runs. some text
+- Standing exercises using chair support: All these will keep important muscles in the legs strong so you can get injury-free jogs and runs.

 - Calf raises - Strengthens the calves, which act as one of the first shock absorbers for any leg activity.